JingzOoi/JZs-Web-Scrapers/README.md

   <li>A metadata.txt file will be created, recording the source link, the Twitter handle, number of images downloaded, and the date and time the operation is performed.</li>
   <li>If the (twitter_handle) folder already exists, the new (post_ID) folder will be created under said folder.</li>
 </ul>

+<h1>Notes</h1>
+Be gentle when dissing my stuff, self learning can only do so much until you decide to drop me a message ;)